Nilofar Bakhtiar: Parachuting controversy

 In April 2007, Islamic clerics in Pakistan issued a fatwa urging that she be punished and fired from the government after some newspapers printed photographs of her hugging her parachuting instructor, a man, after landing from a charity parachute jump in France.
 The clerics stated that this was "an illegitimate and forbidden act, and that without any doubt, she has committed a great sin."

-Bahktiar described the hug as a congratulatory pat after her parachute jump.
+Bakhtiar described the hug as a congratulatory pat after her parachute jump.
 "It was just a pat because he felt so proud of me, I did it for a good cause.
 I did not have any practice of parajumping.
 I thought it was brave on my part."
 The jump had been intended to raise money for victims of the 2005 Kashmir earthquake.

 On 21 May 2007, according to some sources Nilofar Bakhtiar announced her resignation as Tourism Minister, over the parachute controversy.
 Pakistani Prime Minister Shaukat Aziz rejected this resignation but Bakhtiar insisted and quit.
 She planned to sue the clerics behind the fatwa.

 Ms Bakhtiar complained of a campaign of intimidation against her, and had told a Senate Standing Committee that her life was under threat.
 Ms Bakhtiar said she was disappointed by her Cabinet colleagues who had failed to stand by her.